abel1502/bondrewd/docs/source/ideas.md

     allow statements as well, as long as the result is balanced (i.e. can be parsed completely).
 Also not sure how I feel about macros defining new macros.
 Overall, still got things to think about here.
+ - **Generalized namespaces**.
+Various attribute access is ubiquitous in modern programming languages.
+But in all cases known to me, it boils down to a string-keyed mapping.
+Coupled with some thoughts on traits, this gave me an idea to generalize namespaces: a key can be any (`ctime`) object.
+I'm considering two possible syntaxes for this: either `a::(74)` or `a::for 74`.
+(Note that this isn't about `.` vs `::` - I intend to have both with slightly different meanings).
+The first one probably would be more clear (for example, what would `a::for b::c` mean?
+Introducing new unapparent precedence rules goes against my design intentions).
  - **...**

 ## Code samples